Find answers to the most frequently asked questions below. Can't find an answer?

 The following materials are prohibited at the site:

-Further information and the list of prohibited items can be found in the Notice to Contracters and Truckers.
+Further information and the list of prohibited items can be found in the Notice to Contractors and Truckers.
 This information can also be requested by phone at 416-462-1261 ext.
 5.

 Access cards are available for purchase at 62 Villiers St. for $33 per load (tax included).
 Site office hours are Monday to Friday 8:00 a.m. to 4:00 p.m.The lakefill site is open Monday to Friday from 7:30 a.m. to 4:15 p.m.

-If you are heading to the Billy Bishop Airport (BBA) the ferry is located at the foot of Bathurst St. The ferry service that serves the airport is operated by the Toronto Port Authority.
+If you are heading to Billy Bishop Toronto City Airport (BBTCA) the ferry is located at the foot of Bathurst St. The ferry service that serves the airport is operated by the Toronto Port Authority.

-The airport ferry travels across the 122 m of water between the BBA and the mainland.
+The airport ferry travels across the 122 m of water between the BBTCA and the mainland.
 The ferry departs every 15 minutes starting at 5:15 AM (to the airport) with the last ferry from the BBTCA to the mainland departing at 12:07 AM.
-View the BBA ferry schedule here.
+View the BBTCA ferry schedule here.

 You can also call 416-203-6942 ext.
 17 for further information.